rutvik0157/22b4509_AI-ML_Assignment/README.md

 Roll No: 22b4509

+Note: I used claude sonnet 4 llm for the response generation.

 This template is designed to make it easy to run and evaluate submissions for a question-to-concept mapping task using CSV data and the Anthropic LLM API.